PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations

-To validate the effectiveness of PACEE's scaffolding features, we designed a Baseline condition in which parents engaged with a standard LLM chatbot via a web-based voice interface (see Figure~\ref{figure:evaluation_study_baseline_condition}, left).
-Parents can request assistance from the chatbot when needed, with no restrictions on usage frequency.
+To evaluate PACEE, we designed a Baseline in which parents interacted with a standard voice-based LLM chatbot (Doubao) through a web interface (\autoref{figure:evaluation_study_baseline_condition}).
+Parents could request assistance from the chatbot freely during the interaction.

-We selected the Doubao chatbot \footnote{\url{https://www.doubao.com/chat/}} to ensure a realistic and robust comparison.
-Our selection was guided by three reasons: (1) As one of the most popular free AI chatbots in Chinese families \cite{newsDoubao1, newsDoubao2, yu2025suitability}, it provides an ecologically valid baseline that participants might encounter in daily lives.
-(2) It has strong support for real-time Chinese audio conversations, which aligns with PACEE's hands-free interaction flow.
-(3) To ensure our comparison focused on the interaction framework rather than model capability, we selected a model with competitive performance in the context of our study.
-In the Chinese context, Doubao-Seed-1.6-thinking-250715 model outperforms the ChatGPT-4o-latest model in the SuperCLUE Benchmark \footnote{https://www.superclueai.com} \cite{xu2023superclue}.
+We selected the Doubao chatbot \footnote{\url{https://www.doubao.com/chat/}} as the baseline for three reasons: (1) it is widely used among Chinese families, providing an ecologically valid comparison \cite{newsDoubao1, newsDoubao2, yu2025suitability}; (2) it supports real-time Chinese voice interaction aligned with PACEE's hands-free workflow; and (3) it provides competitive performance on Chinese LLM benchmarks \cite{xu2023superclue}, ensuring the comparison focuses on interaction design rather than model capability.

-To maintain conversational structural consistency with PACEE's experimental condition, parents were provided with an on-screen guide outlining the \mybox[defaultgrey]{$Five\ Stages$} conversational workflow (see Figure~\ref{figure:evaluation_study_baseline_condition}, right).
-While the workflow stages were prescribed to ensure comparability, the specific conversational content within each stage remained open-ended, allowing parents and children to engage in a flexible conversation.
+To ensure structural consistency between conditions, parents were also given an on-screen guide showing the \mybox[defaultgrey]{$Five\ Stages$} conversational workflow.
+While the stages were fixed, the specific conversational content remained open-ended.